isomerpages/moe-lkybl/_about-us/about-the-fund.md

 his new book, “My Lifelong Challenge: Singapore’s Bilingual Journey”.
 The Fund is set up as a Company Limited by Guarantee, with Charity and Institution of a Public Character status.</p>
-<p>Bilingual education plays a crucial role in empowering our youths.
-Equipping
+<p>Apart from promoting bilingualism from a young age, the Fund also hopes
-them with proficiency in both English and their Mother Tongue Languages not only prepares them for a connected world but also fortifies their connection to our rich Asian heritage.</p>
+to encourage the active use of bilingualism amongst youths.
+Equipping them with proficiency in both English and their Mother Tongue Languages not only prepares them for a globalised environment but also fortifies their connection to our rich Asian heritage.</p>
 <p>LKYFB was set up to supplement efforts by the Ministry of Education (MOE)
 in the teaching and learning of English and the Mother Tongue Languages.</p>
 <h4>What the Fund Does</h4>